mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 26 Audit Log
+## 26 Audit Log

-The Audit Log records all events and changes within your account, allowing you to track actions and edits made over time.
+**Audit Logs** record all events and changes within your account, allowing you to track actions and edits made over time.

 1. Access the Audit Log:
    - Click the `cog wheel` icon and select `Audit Log` under the Tools column.